idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 **NetMonthlySurplus**                | `MonthlyIncome` minus the constructed feature `MonthlyExpenses` **ConsolidatedNumberOfDaysPastDue**  | Calculated as "total" number of days past due in each observation, scaling `NumberOfTime30-59DaysPastDueNotWorse`, `NumberOfTime60-89DaysPastDueNotWorse`, `NumberOfTimes90DaysLate` by `30`, `60`, and `90` respectively, and summing the values.

+### First and Second Iteration of the Model Differences

 During the first iteration of model building, these constructed variables were not included in model training.
 In the second iteration they were, at some exclusion of variables they were created from.

-Between the first and second iterations, the variables used to build the model was the only thing changed.
+Between the first and second iterations, the *variables used to build the model were the only thing changed*.
 The results can be observed in the *Modeling* section below.

 ### Feature importance

 In a classification problem, it is often useful to determine which features might be useful as the most important predictors.

-Feature importance was gathered for each model's variables after each model was trained.
+Feature importance was reported for each model's variables after each model was trained.

 #### First model iteration